 - Trouble concentrating

-- Appetite changes, especially craving for “comfort foods,” and weight gain
+- Appetite changes, especially an increased craving for “comfort foods,” and weight gain

 - Frequent mood swings from high to low